PdxCodeGuild/Full-Stack-Day-Class/practice/multi-madlib.md

 come up with some short name for each one, e.g. `/kangaroo_lib`.
 Have it take in query arguments for each missing word, e.g. `/kangaroo_lib?noun_1=house`.

-Respond with the text of the filled out madlib and a `200 OK` response code.
+Your response body should have the text of the filled out madlib and a `200 OK` response code.
-If any query arguments are missing, respond with a `400 BAD REQUEST` and a list of the needed argument names in the body.
+If any query arguments are missing, respond with a `400 BAD REQUEST` code and a body with a list of the needed argument names.

 Don't worry about responding with fully-formed HTML or having a form for input.
 Someone using your website will have to manually construct the query arguments.